Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 - Thus far this year Northern Illinois has two wins against the spread.

-- The Huskies covered the spread in their only game when favored by 2 points or more.
+- This season, the Huskies won ATS in their only game as a favorite of 2.5 points or more.

-- Northern Illinois' games this year have eclipsed the over/under two times in four opportunities (50%).
+- Northern Illinois' games this year have hit the over two times in four opportunities (50%).

-- Northern Illinois is 1-0-1 against the spread and 1-1 overall this season when the team records more than 24.5 points.
+- Northern Illinois is 1-0-1 against the spread and 1-1 overall this season when the team notches more than 24.5 points.

-- The Huskies have turned the ball over one more time (7 total) than the Eagles have forced a turnover (6) this season.
+- This year, the Huskies have turned the ball over seven times, one more than the Eagles' takeaways (6).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.